Here are pictures

 gets quite cold once Ann switches the central heating off, so

-Spock and I tried sleeping on her bed last night instead of settling
+Spock and I tried sleeping on her bed last night instead of

-the duvet.
-It took Spock and me half the night to nudge her over
+very middle of the duvet.
+It took Spock and me half the night

-to the edge of the bed so we could get into a comfortable position
+to nudge her over to the edge of the bed so we could get into

 Ann

-wanted to know how it is she manages to find cat litter all over
+wanted to know how it is she manages to find cat litter all

-and soggy to curl up on when she finally comes out.
+are too wet and soggy to curl up on when she finally comes out.

 ©